Return to faithandenterprise.org

 Some of the topics discussed in the book:

-- The deep resources of your own faith or spirituality can help you find the deeper meaning and purpose of your everyday work.
+- The deep resources of our faith or spirituality can help us find the deeper meaning and purpose of our everyday work.

-- How to cultivate character strengths like courage, integrity, and compassion that you need to lead others in a time of uncertainty.
+- Cultivating character strengths like courage, integrity, and compassion that we need to lead others in a time of uncertainty.

-- What the Bible actually says about your work’s positive value and contribution to human flourishing.
+- What the Bible actually says about work’s positive value and contribution to human flourishing.

-- Short spiritual practices that can be done during the workday and that will help you relax, turn your attention toward God, and focus on the work at hand.
+- Short spiritual practices that can be done during the workday and that can help us relax, turn our attention toward God, and focus on the work at hand.

 - Ways to face and overcome work-related problems like stress, burnout, and interpersonal conflict.

-- How the values you bring to your work can encourage the teamwork essential for your success.
+- How the values we bring to our work can encourage the teamwork essential for success.

-- Leadership can have a spiritual dimension; understanding this will help you and your organization work toward a better future.
+- Leadership can have a spiritual dimension; understanding this will help our organizations work toward a better future.

 From the Introduction: